stetson06/stetson06.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 There are two key learnings from above plots.
 The first is that, with this baseline architecture and the parameters we set for training, we are reaching our best performance in around 10-20 epochs - after that, not much improvement is seen.
 This isn't to say that 50 epochs is wrong, especially if we change our network - but it is interesting to note at this point.

-The second thing to notice is *very important* and that is the significant gap between orange and blue lines on the plot - in other words, between our validation performance and our training performance.
+The second thing to notice is *very important* and that is the significant gap between orange and blue lines on the plot - in other words, between our validation performance and our training performance, respectively.

 This gap indicates over-fitting.